VLLC-Coin/vllc-whitepaper/README.md

 Organize a yearly online “Wig Summit” where libertarian communities meet and discuss

+**Long-Term purpose:**
-🔁 Long-Term purpose: become a case study of how a memecoin can support a real-world ideological shift
+Become a case study of how a memecoin can support a real-world ideological shift.

 ## Tokenomics (Coming Soon)